 This was a revenue generating team, but still we lost a team member in the middle of the project to lay-offs due to the massive numbers of people being cut to make the HP/Compaq merger look better than it was.

 Note-1: I suspect you’ve heard this before, but it bears repeating.
 Never put anything into an e-mail that you would not want to see printed in the NY Times, the National Inquirer, or discussed on MSNBC, CNN, or FOX.
 How many times do people have to hear this clear and unambiguous warning before they learn?
-Unless you completely control the e-mail server (and most people do not), you do not control the e-mail backups.
+Unless you completely control the e-mail servers on both ends of the communication, and most people do not, you do not control the e-mail backups.

 Meanwhile, TIP and I each got lawyers and told them to do nothing until they heard from us.
 If they were going to work billable hours, it would be work we wanted them to do.